awsdocs/aws-organizations-docs/doc_source/orgs_manage_policies_backup_prereqs.md

 To manage backup policies in an organization requires the following:
 + Your organization must have [all features enabled](orgs_manage_org_support-all-features.md)\.
 + You must be signed in to your organization's master account\.
-+ Your IAM user or role needs the permissions that are listed in the following section\.
++ Your AWS Identity and Access Management \(IAM\) user or role must have the permissions that are listed in the following section\.

 ## Permissions for managing backup policies<a name="backup-policies-permissions-manage-policies"></a>